-Launch presentation to show to pupils before registration
+Launch Resources: Presentation to show to pupils before registration

 Through the Pope John Paul II Award, young people in the Archdiocese of Armagh will be enabled to take an active part in the life of their Church, in the life of their community and society, and also become more aware of the teaching and role of the Catholic Church in the world.
 This will enable young people to engage at a deep level with Christ, whose body the Church is.

 It will allow young people to understand that religion and faith are not just for learning, nor are they a list of rules, but that they are for living.